Bombs in Your Backyard Methodology

 Our interactive database contains 4,785 military installations with at least one hazardous site, and 40,688 total hazardous sites.
 Because not all sites came with location data, only 3,611 installations and 24,809 sites appear on our maps (see “Site Locations” for more information), but all installations and sites in the DOD data appear in our tables.

-In some cases, we added descriptions of military installations from the U.S. Army Corps of Engineers, and we added information about the costs associated with each installation from data downloaded from the the DERP website.
+In some cases, we added descriptions of military installations from the U.S. Army Corps of Engineers.

 Here are more details about the various data components of our interactive database.